jeffreycwitt/hn202/docs/class-12.md

 # Review

-Let's review our list of possible Causes (or Catalysts) of the First Crusade
+Let's review our list of possible causes (or catalysts) of the First Crusade

 * Military Reform
 * Ecclesiastical Reform